pytorch/pytorch.github.io/_posts/2022-3-6-introducing-pytorch-fully-sharded-data-parallel-api.md

 ### Using FSDP in PyTorch

 There are two ways to wrap a model with PyTorch FSDP.
 Auto wrapping is a drop-in replacement for DDP; manual wrapping needs minimal changes of model definition code with the ability to explore complex sharding strategies.
-Please see more details in this [tutorial](http://www.google.com).

 # Auto Wrapping